Overview of Ph.D. Program in Anthropology

 - Sociocultural anthropology

-The Ph.D. is tailored to the needs of individual students within each subdiscipline and stress intensive one-on-one discussions between students and their advisors.
+The Ph.D. is tailored to the needs of individual students within each subdiscipline and stresses intensive one-on-one discussions between students and their advisors.

 - A resume or curriculum vitae (CV)